-12 Router to Controllers
+Fig. 12.
+Router to Controllers

-The solution is to automatically map the user's router to the same class name and action name under the controller.
-The characteristic and advantage of the convention routing is that it does not need to configure the route files.
-Th helps reduce the development time and the writing of method documents.
+The routing solution is to automatically map the user's router to the same class name and action name under the controller.
+The characteristic and advantage of the convention routing method is that it does not need to configure the route files.
+This helps reduce the development time and the writing of method documents.
 It can also reduce the possible misunderstanding between the front-end and back-end communication.

-In this system, the static file has its own unique mapping method, different from the controller, so it can isolate the access of code and media files, for guarantee.
-Static files, like images, CSS files, fonts and other files, can be used by the website visitors or browsers, but the source code and executable files.
+In this system, the static file has its own unique mapping method, different from the controller, so it can isolate the access of code and media files, for guaranteed security.
+Static files, like images, CSS files, fonts and other files, can be used by the website visitors or browsers, but the source code and executable files cannot.

 4.2.5 Sequence Diagram

-The main function of search engine system is to search valuable resources, The following is the UML of search sequence.
+The main function of search engine system is to search valuable resources, and this search process needs to happen in a specific sequence.
+The following is the UML diagram of the search sequence.